When I Had My Miscarriage

 I wrote this on December 20, 2006 while working on our annual Christmas letter.
 After I was done, and looked at my pain as it spilled out all over the page, I thought it probably wouldn’t make for good Christmas letter material.
 On one hand, I wanted to be ‘real’ rather than the ‘Our life is just great here are the hundred reasons why’ material that usually makes up Christmas letters, but I didn’t know how to temper my pain.
 Just saying, ‘I had a miscarriage’ seemed to short, to fleeting, but at the same time… I wasn’t ready to deal with everyone’s’ response.
 My friends and a few family members knew, but most people didn’t.
 Frankly I feel really uncomfortable when people feel sorry for me.
 I want to say, “It’s ok,” but it’s not… where do you go from there?
 Obviously, I didn’t include my ‘manifesto of pain’ in our Christmas letter.
 I included the typical happy stuff and left it at that.

 In September 2006, after many months of hoping, I was pregnant.
-And for two weeks, I smiled with each wave of nausea and dreamed of K being a sister and eagerly awaited May 3, 2007 when our next baby would be born.
+And for two weeks, I smiled with each wave of nausea and dreamed of my daughter being a sister and eagerly awaited May 3, 2007 when our next baby would be born.
 But it was not to be.
 On the second day of our big Washington trip, my miscarriage began.

-When I was pregnant with K, I had no idea what I was in for.
+When I was pregnant with my daughter, I had no idea what I was in for.
 I was working – conflicted on whether I would/should/could quit once she was born.
 I was selfish.
 I really thought I lived a busy life.
 I really thought I had a full schedule.
 I thought I understood stress, exhaustion, and hard work.
 I was all the things people are before they become parents.
 And while I was excited to have a baby, I could not possibly comprehend how she would impact my life and how much I would love her – desperately, deeply, completely.
 How I would do anything for this little girl.

 So when I started spotting five days before that day in Seattle, I was at my parents’ house.
 After several years of charting my cycle (daily cervical fluid, cervical position, and when I’m really motivated, waking temperature), I learned how my cervix feels before I start my period… and that is how it felt that day.
 Even my lay knowledge told me that something was wrong.
 My uterus preparing to empty doesn’t seem compatible with a pregnancy.